epfl-ada/ada-2022-project-geksada/README.md

 ## 2. Research Questions
+- How do we define art in YouTube?
 - What type of art (visual, literary, performing) and sciences (technical, theoretical) are the most popular?
-- How does this popularity evolve?
 - Are commenters interested only in one area or are they engaged in both artistic and scientific videos?
-- If commenters are interested in both, are they commenting at around the same time or in different phases (months, years)?
 - Is there a difference of cross-interest between science and art when we study domains of these fields?
 - What is the difference in terms of artistic sensibility between people interested in technical-related science vs people interested in natural sciences?

 ## 3 Tools
 External libraries:
 ```
-pandas, numpy, matplotlib, seaborn, scipy, wordcloud, matplotlib_venn
+pandas, numpy, matplotlib, seaborn, scipy, wordcloud, matplotlib_venn, networkx
 ```

 ### 3.1 Proposed additional datasets (if any)